 Investing in natural capital

 Delivering public transport services has implications for Ireland’s environment and biodiversity.
 CIÉ works to minimise and protect the environment not only by adhering to the highest legislative standards, but also by investing in Ireland’s natural capital.
-Irish Rail is working to protect and enhance the coexistence of biodiversity and rail and is actively working a number of biodiversity initiatives which include:
+Irish Rail is working to protect and enhance the coexistence of biodiversity and rail and is actively working on a number of biodiversity initiatives which include:

 Partnering with the All Ireland Pollinator Plan which is being implemented by the National Biodiversity Data Centre.
 This focuses on reducing the use of herbicides, retention of existing pollinator friendly habitat and partnerships with local community groups to enhance pollinator friendly planting schemes in local train stations.